Work in Australia

 Employer Nomination Scheme visa SC 186

-is a Permanent visa option for skilled workers in occupation on the Medium and Long-term Strategic Skills list with Nomination by Australian employer via Direct Entry or Temporary Residence transition stream.
+is a Permanent visa option for skilled workers in occupation on the Core Skills Occupation list with Nomination by Australian employer via Direct Entry or Temporary Residence transition stream.

 Visa applicants must be under 45 years old and have competent English (IELTS 6 or equivalent).